mattortiz/app.envyforge.com.identity.client/README.md

 Otherwise the applications should work virtually the same.

 ### Initial setup

-The first step we need to do is create they system User or System Admin Tenant.
+The first step we need to do is create the System User or System Admin Tenant.
 - Navigate to  **`<StaticWebsiteURL>/install`**.
 where StaticWebsiteURL is the URL of the website (see 'To Start Application' section above)
   - Fill in the form.
 You MUST provide a valid email address, because an email will be sent with a temporary password to login.